 Are fuel cards credit cards?

-Fuel cards are not credit cards, but they do share some commonality, in that the driver is not required to pay cash or have money deposited from an account immediately, with either solution. fuelGenie fuel cards provide a credit facility of up to 45 days, and businesses will require a credit check in order to set up an account.
+Fuel cards are not credit cards, but they do share some commonality, in that the driver is not required to pay cash or have money deposited from an account immediately, with either solution. fuelGenie fuel cards provide a competitive credit facility, and businesses will require a credit check in order to set up an account.
 However, the overall purpose of credit cards versus fuel cards is different.

 A credit card is specifically designed to provide a line of credit to purchase items immediately and can be used to purchase a broad spectrum of goods and services.
 A fuel card, on the other hand, is specifically designed to allow only for the purchase of fuel, oil and car wash.
 As such, the two types of card actually serve quite different purposes.